kyma-incubator/compass/docs/compass/08-01-basic-flow-tutorial.md

 2. In the **Overview** tab in your Namespace, select the **Deploy new resource** button and use the [`order-service`](./assets/order-service.yaml) file to connect the Application.

-3. In the **APIs** tab, copy the URL to your Application.
+3. In the **API Rules** tab, copy the URL to your Application.
 You will use it in the Compass UI in the next steps.

 ### Register your Application in the Compass UI

 1. Open a separate tab in your browser and go to `https://compass.{CLUSTER_DOMAIN}`.
 It will navigate you to the Compass UI.
 From the drop-down list on the top navigation panel, select the tenant you want to work on.
 For the purpose of this tutorial, select the `default` tenant.
 In the **Runtimes** tab, there is already the default `kymaruntime` that you can work on to complete this tutorial.
 Make sure that your Runtime is assigned to the `DEFAULT` scenario.

 2. In the left navigation panel, navigate to the **Application** tab and click **Create application...** to register your Application in Compass.
 Choose **From scratch** from the drop-down list.
 For the purpose of this tutorial, name your Application `test-app`.
 By default, your Application is assigned to the `DEFAULT` scenario.
+Click **Create** button.

 3. Select `test-app` in the **Applications** view and add the API spec of the Order Service:

     a.
-Click the **+** button in the **Packages** section and fill in all the required fields.
+Click the **Create Package** button in the **Packages** section and fill in all the required fields.
 For the purpose of this tutorial, name your Package `test-package`.

     b.
 In the **Credentials** tab, choose `None` from the drop-down list to select the credentials type.
 For the purpose of this tutorial, there is no need to secure the connection.
 Click **Create**.